solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 Their environments are very tough environments in which to work.
 The climate is hot, harsh, and unforgiving, and oil wells are often spaced many miles apart, so field technicians can spend much of their day just driving from one to another.
 Cellular and radio reception is spotty at best, so collecting data about well conditions and performance typically involves manually writing down information.
 The technician must then make the long trek to the central office at the end of the day to upload the data for analysis.
 With such remote situations, a key concern for Contoso is not only how they manage these remote devices, but more broadly how they secure the complete solution that encompasses the physical device, the software on the device, the services processing the data in the cloud and the network connecting it all.

 Contoso plans to tie in to existing sensors at the well head that monitor key system parameters like temperatures, pressures, and flow rates.
 They will deploy gateway devices route device data for processing, storage and analytics.
 Internal IT staff and engineers want to visualize the high-resolution data and deliver near real-time analyses.
-The company is places a premium on flexibility and ease of use, with security as a fundamental.
+The company is placing a premium on flexibility and ease of use, with security as a fundamental.

-In addition, they would also like to the solution to yield benefits to their workers in the field.
+In addition, they would also like see the solution yield benefits to their workers in the field.
 “The field technicians and lease operators already have tools on their phones that they use every day to see what a well is doing,” explains Miles Strom.
 “Our goal is to connect these tools to live data from the IoT sensors.
 So, instead of seeing low-resolution volumes or flow rates, they’ll see what is happening in real time.
 This way they can respond immediately to problems that lead to downtime or maintenance issues.”

-They have implemented proof of concept solution for this collecting and analyzing device telemetry using IoT Hub, but are interested in learning about any related services in Azure that would help them to secure such solutions.
+They have implemented a proof of concept solution for collecting and analyzing device telemetry using IoT Hub, but are interested in learning about any related services in Azure that would help them to secure such solutions.

 ### Customer needs